zongruxie4/PuppyGit/http_service_api.md

 ## Rules of token and ip whitelist:
-1. Every request must with token and the ip of client must in the your ip white list.
+1. Every request must with the token and the ip of client must in the ip white list.
 2. if token or ip list empty, all requests will be rejected
-3. if you want to allow all request ip, use '*' to match all
+3. if you want to allow all requests ip, use '*' to match all
-4. if host set to 0.0.0.0 will allow external access, else will only allow request with specified ip
+4. if the host set to 0.0.0.0 will allow any ip to access the service, else will only allow request to specified ip

 ### You must know if you allow external network access the http service, your traffics are plain text, everyone on your route link can see what you transfered if they want.